Jackie-HJ/couillard/README.md

 ## Problem and System Design

 The 7 arrays do not all use the same inverters, so the data collected is stored in different places.
-The challange will be bringing all the data into one place.
+The challenge will be bringing all the data into one place.

-Backend: Python script cron job deployed to [Render](https://render.com/), populates db with last days worth of data every day.
-Also can be run to populate db with all data up to current date
+Backend: Python script cron job deployed to [cron-job.org](https://cron-job.org/en/), populates db with last days worth of data every day.
+Also can be run to populate db with all data up to the current date

 Database: Firebase Firestore, same schema as [Helios Firestore](https://console.firebase.google.com/project/helios-9d435/firestore)

 Auth (if needed): Firebase Auth

+Frontend:
+- Query Firestore similar to [how it's done for Helios](https://github.com/DSSD-Madison/Helios/blob/main/frontend/helios-dashboard/src/routes/Dashboard/FetchData.js)
-Frontend: React (reuese components from [Helios](https://github.com/DSSD-Madison/Helios) when possible) + Hosting TBD.
-Highlights of energey generated to date, in terms of barrels of oil saved or something; Graph of energy produced over time; Graph of energy produced vs. total Deerfield power usage if possible, maybe more.
+- Highlights of energy generated to date, in terms of barrels of oil saved or something; Graph of energy produced over time; Graph of energy produced vs. total Deerfield power usage if possible, maybe more.

 [Link to Firebase console for this project](https://console.firebase.google.com/project/couillard-b61b8/overview)